History of the Aletaster Pub

 can see today.

 There were some landlords that held the licence for a considerable number of years.
 The first being thirty-four year old Henry Tully of Kibblesworth, with his wife Hannah and fifteen year old servant Elizabeth Harrison.
 This is shown in the 1841 census returns.
-By 1861 fifty-five year Henry was now married to twenty-five year old Elizabeth (we are not sure what happened to Hannah; perhaps we should dig up the Cellar).
 The Register of Alehouses in Gateshead show more owners and landlords.
 In 1879 the owner was E.J.
 Reid of Newbiggin House Northumberland and the landlady was Jane McKie who applied for a licence renewal in the September of 1879.
 J Barras & Co Ltd took over ownership in 1888.
 Newcastle Breweries Old Properties Ledger (1890 - 1960) shows the acquisition of the pub on the formation of the brewery in 1890.
 Jane Mckie renewed the licence in 1891.

 Jane Mckie applied for planning permission for many of the houses in the surrounding area including parts of Hutton Tce, Worley Avenue as well as the shops and houses you see directly opposite the pub.
 It’s also possible that Lockerbie House and Dryffe House adjacent to the inn were built by her, as they were constructed in the same era and the town of Lockerbie, with the river Dryffe running through was her place of birth.
 The licence was later transferred to Arthur Henry Barnes in October 1904, then John W Carr in 1931, Thomas Arthur Allan in 1941, Horatio John Rhodes in 1947.
 The register then ends in 1955.